Attracting and retaining talent in 'the great talent gap'

 But job design has the potential to be vastly more consequential than many other things in people management practice, and currently, it’s a huge, missed opportunity in talent attraction and retention.

-Other than talent scarcity, one crucial reason for organisations to focus on job design right now is the influence of technology on workflows.As AI becomes cheaper, more organisations will outsource their transactional work to it, creating substantial opportunities to rethink how work gets done.
+Other than talent scarcity, one crucial reason for organizations to focus on job design right now is the influence of technology on workflows.As AI becomes cheaper, more organizations will outsource their transactional work to it, creating substantial opportunities to rethink how work gets done.
 It’s an opportunity for us to use technology to help us redesign work, to make it more interesting and engaging.
-If AI is not part of your digitisation plan, then it should be.
+If AI is not part of your digitization plan, then it should be.

 Another opportunity is employee job crafting.This is important because research has shown that people who craft their own roles are more engaged and productive and see more meaning in what they do.
 The challenge, then, is twofold: first, helping employees understand what gets them most engaged and, second, providing them with the tools to craft that experience in the workplace.
 This is the true meaning of employee empowerment — giving employees the freedom to own what they do.

-It’s critical for organisations to create as much clarity as possible about what they will do, when, why and how individuals contribute to that goal.
-That individualised understanding is crucial for two reasons: because any certainty is stabilising in volatile times and also because employees who have a sense of a shared future with the organisation are generally the most highly engaged.
+It’s critical for organizations to create as much clarity as possible about what they will do, when, why and how individuals contribute to that goal.
+That individualized understanding is crucial for two reasons: because any certainty is stabilizing in volatile times and also because employees who have a sense of a shared future with the organization are generally the most highly engaged.